 - a.
-That the acts alleged herein be adjudged and decreed to be unlawful in violation of Arkansas statutory and common law: - b.
-That Plaintiff recover all measures of damages allowable under the State statutes identified herein and the common law, and that judgment be entered against Defendant in favor of Plaintiff; - c.
+That the acts alleged herein be adjudged and decreed to be unlawful in violation of Arkansas statutory and common law; - b.
+That Plaintiff recover all measures of damages allowable under State law identified herein and the common law, and that judgement be entered against the Defendant in favor of Plaintiff; - c.
 Issuing a permanent injunction prohibiting Defendant, Defendant's officers, agents, servants, employees, attorneys and any other person in active concert or participation with Defendant from engaging in unfair or deceptive acts and practices in violation of Ark.
 Code Ann. § 4-88-113(a); - d.
-Ordering Defendant to pay to consumers compensatory restitution and remediation as set forth in Ark.
+Ordering Defendant to pay compensatory restitution and remediation as set forth in Ark.
 Code Ann. § 4-88-113(a)(2)(A-B); - e.
-That Defendant be ordered to pay civil penalties for violations of applicable statutes; - f.
-Ordering Defendant to abate the public nuisance by paying compensatory restitution and remediation; - g.
+Ordering Defendant to abate the public nuisance by paying compensatory restitution and remediation; and - f.
 Ordering Defendant to pay Plaintiff's attorneys' fees and costs of court pursuant to Ark.
-Code Ann. § 4-88-113 and as provided by law; and - h.
-That the Court grant all other relief to which the Plaintiff is entitled.
+Code Ann. § 4-88-113 and as provided by law; and - g.
+That this Court grant all other relief to which the Plaintiff is entitled.